AlexCarolan/PythonMathsGame/README.md

 # PythonMathsGame
-A game for children used to teach basic maths
+A game for children, used to teach basic maths